kendallstarcevich/kendallstarcevich.github.io/about.markdown

 </div>

-I came to Drake University from Olathe, KS, in fall of 2022 as an undecided major.
+I came to Drake University from Olathe, KS, in fall of 2022 as an undecided major and member of the Women's Soccer Team.
 After enrolling in an introductory computer science course, I quickly became fascinated with programming and declared the major during my first semester.

 Since then, I’ve developed a passion for **data science**, particularly **predictive algorithms** and **machine learning**.
 The idea of using data to make informed predictions and drive decisions is incredibly motivating to me.

-I enjoy the challenge of figuring things out when there isn’t a clear solution — the process of **research**, **troubleshooting**, and **trial and error** is one of the most rewarding parts of the work.

 **I am currently a Data Science Intern at Wellabe** for the 2025-2026 school year!
+I am going full-time with them when I graduate in May, and am **currently applying for online MS in Data Science programs** for fall of 2026.

 ## <a id="skills">My Skills</a>